May 2025

 7th

-Woke early, from four hours sleep.
-We prepared ourselves for a two mile walk into Roberton to acquire advice from a local mechanic, however a neighbour offered us a lift.
+I woke up early after four hours of sleep.
+We planned to walk two miles into Roberton to consult a local mechanic, but a neighbour offered to give us a lift.

 Our neighbour driving a Ford Fiesta.
 The view is from the back passenger seat, looking forward at the driver.
 The car is travelling along a rural road, with green fields visible through the windscreen.
 The overall impression is one of a peaceful, countryside journey.